-I have been working in Executive Search recruitment for over 17 years and during that time I have been through several economic cycles including two recessions and a real boom period.
-The reputation of the recruitment industry has always been up there with Estate Agents as an unscrupulous bunch all living each day with only one goal in mind – to feather our nests with as much bonus as possible.
+I have been working in executive search recruitment for over 18 years and during that time I have been through several economic cycles including two recessions and a real boom period.
+The reputation of the recruitment industry has always been up there with estate agents as an unscrupulous bunch all living each day with only one goal in mind – to feather our nests with as much bonus as possible.
 I was once told that “there are as many recruitment consultancies as there are restaurants in the UK”, which if true, is a phenomenal indictment of an industry that has no barriers to entry and, therefore, attracts a real mix of what is good and bad about humanity!
-What I would say, perceiving myself as one of the good guys, is that if you have a bad meal at one restaurant you wouldn’t decide to give up on restaurants all together.
-So my plea is for you to do your research when selecting a recruitment partner, don’t let a bad experience govern how you can gain a real return on investment from developing a long term partnership with a value adding Executive Search consultancy that starts with your needs at the heart of what they do.
+What I would say, perceiving myself as one of the good guys, is that if you have a bad meal at one restaurant you wouldn’t decide to give up on restaurants altogether.
+So my plea is for you to do your research when selecting a recruitment partner, don’t let a bad experience govern how you can gain a real return on investment from developing a long-term partnership with a value-adding executive search consultancy that starts with your needs at the heart of what they do.

-When I first started as a Graduate trainee in the recruitment industry in 1998, the landscape to attract candidates was very different to the one today.
+When I first started as a graduate trainee in the recruitment industry in 1997, the landscape to attract candidates was very different to the one today.
 For a start, I didn’t even have a PC never mind access to the internet.
 The media used to advertise or attract candidates was very different from the job boards of today.
-Once upon a time, the only option was to place recruitment adverts in paper based nationals such as The Daily Telegraph or Sunday Times, or in local press such as the Manchester Evening News or the London Evening Standard or for those involved in Consumer Products there was the unrivalled The Grocer.
+Once upon a time, the only option was to place recruitment adverts in paper-based nationals such as The Daily Telegraph or Sunday Times, or in local press such as the Manchester Evening News or the London Evening Standard or for those involved in consumer products there was the unrivalled The Grocer.
 Recruitment back then was simple, listen to your client needs, translate it into an advert, place it in the right media, sit back and wait for a plethora of outstanding CV’s to be delivered by the postman.
-In those days there were not nearly as many complications or barriers involved such as Employer branding, the endless fatigue candidates suffer with being bombarded by career opportunities via social media or emails, in fact life in general seemed a lot simpler.
+In those days there were not nearly as many complications or barriers involved such as employer branding, the endless fatigue candidates suffer from being bombarded by career opportunities via social media or emails, in fact, life, in general, seemed a lot simpler.

 - No non-financial rewards.

-- There is single place to advertise a job.
-Social media is vast and fragmented.
+- There isn't 1 single place to advertise a job - social media is vast and fragmented

 - Not reaching out effectively to your target audience